 Monday, May 12, 2025

-Departure of Winston
+The departure of Winston

-Last night I discovered the holding tank was very full.
+Last night, I discovered the holding tank was very full.
 I confirmed that the NY Canals were not going to open on May 16 as scheduled due to heavy rains recently.
 Some buoys were not out.

 I decided to go get a pump out and do some sailing since there was no point in heading north.
 NYC was a nice place to hang out.